Head-on collisions of $\ell$-boson stars: Numerical implementation

 Our numerical simulations are performed using the open source Einstein Toolkit infrastructure \cite{EinsteinToolkit:web}.
 The Einstein equations are integrated in time using the Baumgarte-Shapiro-Shibata-Nakamura (BSSN) formulation \cite{Baumgarte:1998te}.
 We use the Method of Lines of the \textsc{MoL} thorn to solve the equations, via a fourth order Runge-Kutta scheme provided by the \textsc{McLachlan} thorn~\cite{brown2009turduckening,reisswig2011gravitational}.
 The scalar field evolution code has been recently employed to study the stability of $\ell$-boson stars \cite{Jaramillo:2020rsv} and it is described in more detail in that reference.

 All the evolutions were made using the 1+log time slicing condition for the lapse $\alpha$, and the {\it Gamma-driver} condition for the shift $\beta^{i}$ \cite{Alcubierre08a}.
 We have used the thorn \textsc{AHFinder}~\cite{diener2003new} to follow the formation of an apparent horizon (AH) during the evolution.
-We have also monitored the Hamiltonian constraint~\cite{Gourgoulhon2012} to check the convergence during the evolution.
+We have also monitored the Hamiltonian and momentum constraints~\cite{Gourgoulhon2012} to check the convergence during the evolution.

 The numerical grid consists of nested cubes with six refinement levels and it is handled using the fixed mesh refinement grid hierarchy included in the \textsc{Carpet} arrangements.